-- (1) The securities "beneficially owned" by a person are determined in accordance with the definition of "beneficial ownership" set forth in the regulations of the Securities and Exchange Commission and, accordingly, include securities owned by or for the spouse, children or certain other relatives of such person as well as other securities as to which the person has or shares voting or investment power or has the right to acquire within 60 days of Record Date.
+- The securities "beneficially owned" by a person are determined in accordance with the definition of "beneficial ownership" set forth in the regulations of the Securities and Exchange Commission and, accordingly, include securities owned by or for the spouse, children or certain other relatives of such person as well as other securities as to which the person has or shares voting or investment power or has the right to acquire within 60 days of Record Date.
 The same shares may be beneficially owned by more than one person.
-Beneficial ownership may be disclaimed as to certain of the securities. - (2) Includes 120,000 shares of Common Stock issuable upon the exercise of options exercisable within 60 days from the date of this Proxy Statement.

-(3) Owned jointly with spouse with shared voting.

-- (4) Includes 12,750 shares of Common Stock issuable upon the exercise of options granted to executive officers of J & J and exercisable within 60 days from the date of this Proxy Statement. - (5) Included 5,250 shares of Common Stock issuable upon the exercise of options and exercisable within 60 days from the date of this Proxy Statement. - (6) Included 168,600 shares of Common Stock issuable upon the exercise of options exercisable within 60 days from the date of this Proxy Statement.
+Beneficial ownership may be disclaimed as to certain of the securities. - Includes 120,000 shares of Common Stock issuable upon the exercise of options exercisable within 60 days from the date of this Proxy Statement.
+(2) - Owned jointly with spouse with shared voting.
+(3) - (4) Includes 15,500 shares of Common Stock issuable upon the exercise of options granted to executive officers of J & J and exercisable within 60 days from the date of this Proxy Statement. - Includes 187,200 shares of Common Stock issuable upon the exercise of options exercisable within 60 days from the date of this Proxy Statement.
+(5)